Everything you need to know about how to make sure your clients are paying their invoices on time and how to deal with those that don't.

 - Calculate your Debt-to-Income Ratio.
 This is a good way for both you and your lender to know if you are financially stable enough to deal with the cost of a loan.
 Add together the average total cost of your monthly loan payments and other debts, then divide it by your regular monthly income.
 You’ll then have your debt-to-income ratio.
 Ideally, your ratio should come out to 30-35%, lower if possible.
 If your ratio is higher than that, it might be a better idea to hold off on applying until you and or your spouse can increase your income or find another way to lower it.

 - Find a Trusted Co-Signer.
-Getting a close friend or family member can help increase your chances of approval.
+Getting a close friend or family member to co-sign your loan application can help increase your chances of approval.
 Just make sure that they are also financially stable and ready for the lender’s review process.

 - Check Your Credit.
 As we said above, many lenders don’t check your credit before approval, but doing it yourself is a good way to know if you’re financially stable enough to handle going into debt.